Toyota A engine: 4A-GE (16-valve)

-The most powerful of the 16-valve 4A-GE engines, commonly known as the "red top" (due to the red writing), which produces 130 PS at 6,600 rpm.
+The most powerful of the 16-valve 4A-GE engines, commonly known as the "red top" (due to the red writing), which produces 140 PS at 6,600 rpm.

-The 4A-GE was a series of high-performance four-cylinder twincam engines made by Toyota in collaboration with Yamaha Motor Corporation.
-The cylinder head was developed by Yamaha and was built at Toyota's Shimoyama plant alongside the 4A and 2A engines.
+The 4A-GE was a series of high-performance four-cylinder twincam engines made by Toyota and was built at Toyota's Shimoyama plant alongside the 4A and 2A engines.
 The reliability and performance of these engines has earned them a fair number of enthusiasts and a fan base as they are a popular choice for an engine swap into other Toyota cars such as the KE70 and KP61.
 New performance parts are still available for sale even today because of its strong fan base.
 Production of the various models of this version lasted for five generations, from May 1983 through 1991 for the 16-valve versions and up to 2000 for the 20-valve 4A-GE versions.

 First Generation "Blue Top" (Early Bigport)

 The first-generation 4A-GE which was introduced in May 1983 replaced the 2T-G as Toyota's most popular twincam engine.
+This engine was called 4A-GEU ("U" for emission control) in Japan; 4A-GEC ("C" for California emission standard) for North American specifications; and the transverse version was named 4A-GEL/GELC/GELU.
 This engine was identifiable via silver cam covers with the lettering on the upper cover painted black and blue, as well as the presence of three reinforcement ribs on the back side of the block.
 It was extremely light and strong for a production engine using an all-iron block, weighing in at only 123 kg - over fifteen percent reduction compared to 2T-GEU.
 It was also 4 dB quieter.
-While originally conceived of as a two-valve design, Toyota and Yamaha changed the 4A-GE to a four-valve after a year of evaluation.
+While originally conceived of as a two-valve design, Toyota changed the 4A-GE to a four-valve after a year of evaluation.

-The 4A-GE produced 112 hp at 6,600 rpm and 13.4 kgm of torque at 4,800 rpm in the American market.
-The use of a vane-type air flow meter (AFM), which restricted air flow slightly but produced cleaner emissions that conformed to the U.S. regulations, limited the power considerably - the Japanese model, which uses a manifold absolute pressure (MAP) sensor, was originally rated at 130 PS.
-However, this was a gross power rating and the engine was later re-rated at 120 PS in net output.
+The 4A-GEC produced 112 hp in the American market.
+The use of a vane-type air flow meter (AFM), which restricted air flow slightly but produced cleaner emissions that conformed to the U.S. regulations, limited the power considerably - the 4A-GEU Japanese model, which uses a manifold absolute pressure (MAP) sensor, was rated at 130 PS in gross rating.
 Nonetheless, Japanese cars tested no faster than their American counterparts despite their higher power rating and a lower curb weight.
+In addition to North America, the 4A-GEC engine was also offered in Sweden, Switzerland and West Germany.
+In Sweden and Switzerland, the engine was rated higher at 120 PS, while the version destined for West Germany was rated at 116 PS.
+Both were rated in DIN net and the power differences were mainly due to the different exhaust systems.
+Another version of this engine was the standard 4A-GE similar to the Japanese version, but without a catalytic converter.
+The European version has a compression ratio of 10.0:1 instead of 9.4:1 for the rest of the world, and was rated at 124 PS.